 Add in the oats and stir to combine.

-Add in the remaining ingredients and turn the heat to low.
+Add in the brown sugar, molasses, cinnamon, ginger, cloves, salt, and allspice, and turn the heat to low.

 Remove from the heat and serve immediately.

-Top with nuts or candied ginger for extra spice!
+Top with chopped nuts or chopped candied ginger for extra spice.

 - You can easily replace the oatmeal with gluten-free oats or cream of wheat.